sm0bin/corpfest/README.md

 - Find comprehensive details about our event management services, including what each package includes, pricing, and additional options.

-### Responsive Design

-- The CorpFest website is built with a responsive design to ensure a seamless experience on various devices, from desktop to mobile.

 ### User Authentication

 - Sign up for an account to access exclusive features.
-- Log in with your credentials or use the convenient "Login with Google" option for quick access.
+- Log in with your credentials or use the convenient "Continue with Google" option for quick access.

 ### FAQs